frankyeh/DSI-Studio-Website/download.md

 ## Major revision

 - 2020/08/02: Major revision on QA calculation. nQA is now replacing QA (https://groups.google.com/g/dsi-studio/c/t-kSFxXrGFU)
-- 2023/06/28: Fiber tracking results will be different because step size = 0 has a different implementation.
+- 2023/06/28: Fiber tracking results will change because the default step size = 0 has a different implementation.
 Older versions will randomly select between 0.5 and 1.5 voxel spacing.
 The updated version will select 1.0 to 3.0.
 To replicate older versions, set the step size to -1.
+Fiber tracking with nonzero step size and correlation tracking is not affected.

 ## Download Links